 How this all started

 I was in my senior year of high school, and I was trying my best to be a writer when being a writer had never been so accessible.
 Self-publishing was booming, and I wanted to boom right along with it.
+A hiatus was nowhere in sight for me.
 I read so many blogs, books, and articles on writing and publication.
 All of them suggested creating and cultivating a social media presence.CLICK HERE TO READ MORE

 The struggle of every creative, fiction writer: coming up with new ideas.
 I constantly fear that the day will come where I have nothing new to write about, and while that is a valid fear, it probably won’t actually happen.
 There are countless blog posts with writing topics, story-idea-generators, and plenty of new fads that you can craft to fit into your own, unique universe.
 To help combat this fear, I am here with my own list of writing topics:CLICK HERE TO READ MORE